ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_faqs.md

 There are two main international databases in which COVID-19 sequences have been made openly available en masse; the Global Initiative on Sharing Avian Influenza Data ([GISAID](https://www.gisaid.org)), and the European Nucleotide Archive ([ENA](https://www.ebi.ac.uk/ena/browser/home)).

 So, which should you use?
-We actually recommend that you submit sequences to both databases where possible (see [information in the Introduction tab](/support_services/tutorial_ena/tutorial_ena_intro) for details), as they each offer relative advantages for research compared to the other.
-In some cases though, this may not be possible.
-For example, GISAID only accepts assemblies reflecting a consensus sequence, whereas ENA accepts both 'raw sequences' and assemblies.
-Thus, in the case of 'raw' sequence data, please submit to ENA.
+We actually recommend that you submit sequences to both databases where possible, as they each offer relative advantages for research compared to the other.
+GISAID contains more SARS-CoV-2 data from all around the world, compared to ENA.
+However, while GISAID only accepts the consensus sequences of assembled genomes, ENA accepts both consensus sequences and 'raw' sequence data.
+Further, although the data in GISAID is considered open, access is restricted to individuals with verified accounts, whilst there are no restrictions on who can access the data in ENA.
+This means that using data from ENA simplifies sharing the data (e.g. between members of your group) and access to the data is less likely to become compromised during a project.

-Work is ongoing to streamline the process for submitting sequences to both databases.
-Ultimately, we hope to make it as easy to submit to both databases as it is to submit to just one.

 ### Who owns/runs ENA?

 ENA is maintained by [EMBL-EBI](https://www.ebi.ac.uk/about), and is a core data resource of ELIXIR (the European life-sciences Infrastructure for biological Information).
 See [here](https://elixir-europe.org/platforms/data/core-data-resources) for more information about what this means.
+ENA is part of the [INSDC](https://www.insdc.org/) (International Nucleotide Sequence Database Collaboration), and also indexes data from [NCBI](https://www.ncbi.nlm.nih.gov/) (National Centre for the Biotechnology Information) and [DDBJ](https://www.ddbj.nig.ac.jp/) (DNA Data Bank of Japan).

 ### Is submitting to ENA secure?